sanamgill/CRWR1100/_posts/2018-01-01-course-outline.md

 Welcome to Creative Writing 1200.
 You may wish to bookmark this page.

+This course provides an opportunity for learners to deepen their creative process, to work on their inner development, and improve their writing.
+Learners are encouraged to take appropriate risks, to challenge themselves creatively -- especially when doing so provokes discomfort -- and to be open to personal and interpersonal process.
+The course involves many experiential activities and many moments of possible discovery.

+The core focus of the course is on the development of self-knowledge, which is the ultimate quest.
+Every creative tradition and cultural mythology affirms this fundamental truth.
+The path of self-knowledge is the most rewarding journey we can undertake, yet it is also the hardest.
+We are challenged by our family histories, by our cultures, by our own traumas and vulnerabilities.
+And yet we must persist, as all the old tales say, so that we discover the essential unity between ourselves and the cosmos.
+That's what creativity has always been about.
+At its heart, creativity is the path of illumination.
+No matter how much we apply modern attitudes to the creative process, that process inexorably guides us inward, toward a confrontation with our own consciousness and with the vast story of the universe.
+And that journey does not end: it simply tracks every more deeply into vast and unfathomable mysteries.

+And so, whatever point learners find themselves in their own odysseys of self-discovery, this course encourages them to do some self-examination.
+All the great tales arise from the journey inward, and our own versions of that journey will be the source of our deepest and best creativity.

+## Off We Go

 Before going any farther, make sure you have a GitHub account.
 If you don't have one (or if you don't know), go [here](https://github.com/join).
 GitHub is free to join.
 Once you have signed up, come back to this page (you bookmarked it, right?) and continue reading below.

-## Off We Go

 All of the course materials are on this page.
 Please read them.
 If you get stuck, open an issue using the `issues` tab in GitHub.
 (See below for instructions.)
 Also, please review the following online guides to GitHub:

 [Writing on GitHub](https://help.github.com/articles/about-writing-and-formatting-on-github/)